huggingface/blog/quanto-diffusers.md

     </tr>
 </table>

-To recover the lost image quality, a common practice is to perform quantization-aware training, which is supported in Quanto.
+To recover the lost image quality, a common practice is to perform quantization-aware training, which is also supported in Quanto.
+This technique is out of the scope of this post, feel free to contact us if you're interested!

 All the results of our experiments for this post can be found [here](https://huggingface.co/datasets/sayakpaul/sample-datasets/tree/main/quanto-exps-2).

 ## Bonus - saving and loading Diffusers models in Quanto

-We added the support to save and load quantized models from Diffusers in Quanto.
-This means we can save a model like `PixArtTransformer2DModel` using a quantization precision of our choice:
+Quantized Diffusers models can be saved and loaded:

 ```python
 from diffusers import PixArtTransformer2DModel